Rylan12/schemify/README.md

 Use Ruby code to generate JSON schemas with intelligent defaults, validation, and versioning.

+> [!WARNING]
+> This gem is in the _very_ early stages of development, and is not yet ready for general use.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: